junzis/the-1090mhz-riddle/introduction.rst

 ADS-B Checksum
 --------------

-ADS-B uses cyclic redundancy check to validate the correctness of received message, where the last 24 bits are the parity.
+ADS-B uses cyclic redundancy check to validate the correctness of received message, where the last 24 bits are the parity bits.
 Following pseudo-code describes the CRC process:

 ::